kubestellar/kubestellar/docs/content/v0.20/architecture.md

         - If there are matching clusters, add the names of the cluster to a hashmap setting the name of the cluster as a key.
 Cluster groups from different placements are merged together.
-        - If the one of the matched Placements has ` WantSingletonReportedState` set to true, clusters are sorted in alphanumerical order and only the first cluster is selected for delivery.
+        - If any of the matched Placements has ` WantSingletonReportedState` set to true, clusters are sorted in alphanumerical order and only the first cluster is selected for delivery.
     -  If there are no matching clusters, the worker returns without actions and is ready to process other events from the queue.
     -  If there are matching clusters:
         - Wraps the object into a ManifestWork
-        - Adds a label for each matched (Placement, WDS) to the ManifestWork that is used to track the placement that caused the object to be delivered to one or more clusters.
+        - Adds a label for each matched Placement to the ManifestWork that is used to track the placement that caused the object to be delivered to one or more clusters.
 The label contains both the placement name (note that placement is cluster-scoped) and the WDS name.